reynoldspravindev/databricks-lakebase-inventory/README.md

    - **Resource Key**: `app-secrets`
    - **Permission**: Select **"Can Read"**
    - **Secret Scope**: Select `app-secrets` from the dropdown

 ### Step 3(option 1): Clone the repo on the Databricks Workspace as a git folder.
    - This will be the value for <your app deployment workspace path for source code> below

 ### Step 3(option 2): Clone the repo locally.
-And deploy the app using Databricks CLI as mentioned in Step 5
+   - Deploy the app using Databricks CLI as mentioned in Step 5

 ### Step 4: Configure Your app.yaml